Q&A with Jean: What Is Skim Coating and Why Is It So Expensive?

 Welcome to #6 in our series, designed to bring clarity to some of the mysteries of renovating!
 Whether you’re a first-time homeowner or a serial renovator, each project brings with it a new set of circumstances and new questions, and Sweeten is here to be a source of knowledge and reassurance.

 Feel free to email me at [email protected] with any reno questions or dilemmas you’d like addressed.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 QUESTION: What is skim coating and why is it so expensive?